A unit-level small area model with misclassified covariates: The proposed model

 \section{The proposed model}

 Consider a finite population, whose units are divided into $m$ small areas.
 As in the previous section, let $Y_{ij}$ be the value of the variable of interest associated with the $j$-th unit in the $i-$th area and let the sample data be denoted by $y_{ij}$, $i=1,\dots, m$; $j=1,\dots ,n_{i}$.
-For each area, we consider the following covariates: $t_{ij}$ -- the vector of $p$ continuous or discrete covariates measured without error, $w_{ij}$ and $x_{ij}$ -- respectively, a vector of $q$ continuous covariates and $h$ discrete variables (with a total of $K$ categories), both measured with error.
-Denote by $s_{ij}$ and $z_{ij}$ the observed values of the latent $w_{ij}$ and $x_{ij}$, respectively.
-We assume that the perturbation only depends on the unobserved category of the latent variable, so if $h>1$ we assume independent misclassification.
+For each area, we consider the following covariates: $t_{ij}$ -- the vector of $p$ continuous or discrete covariates measured without error, $x_{ij}$ -- the vector of $h$ latent, misclassifed, discrete variables (with a total of $K$ categories), and finally $w_{i}$ -- the vector of $q$ latent continuous area-level covariates, measured with error.

+Denote by $X_{ij}$ and $W_{ij}$ the observed vectors whose latent values are $x_{ij}$ and $w_{i}$, respectively.
+We assume that the continuous covariates are perturbed independently and that misclassification only depends on the unobserved category of the latent variable, so if $h>1$ we assume independent misclassification.
 Without loss of generality, in what follows we assume $h=1$.

-Following the notation in \citet{Ghosh:2006}, the proposed measurement error model can be written in the usual multi-stage way: for $ j=1,\dots,n_{i}$, $i=1,\dots, m$ and for $k,k'=1, \dots, K$
+Following the notation in \citet{Ghosh:2006}, the proposed measurement error model can be written in the usual multi-stage way: for $ j=1,\dots,N_{i}$, $i=1,\dots, m$ and for $k,k'=1, \dots, K$